Niceblueman/gitfolder/README.md

    ```

    The tool will create a folder named `mains` and download the files inside that folder.
 ## Contributions

-We welcome contributions to the Go Commandline Publisher!
+We welcome contributions to the Gitfolder !
 If you find any issues or have ideas for improvements, feel free to create an issue or submit a pull request.
 Please follow the guidelines in [`CONTRIBUTING.md`](CONTRIBUTING.md) for contributing.

-## Contributors
+## Learn More

-We appreciate the efforts of all the contributors who have helped make the Go Commandline Publisher better.
-Special thanks to the following contributors:

-- John Doe (@johndoe)
-- Jane Smith (@janesmith)

 ## Build Instructions